totaldebug/zigqt/README.md

 ### Additional Configuration

 Add-on files may be added next to `zigqt.apkovl.tar.gz` to customise setup (sample files are provided):
-- `interfaces` (*optional*): define network interfaces at will, if defaults DCHP-based are not suitable.
+- `interfaces` (*optional*): define network interfaces at will, if defaults DHCP-based are not suitable.
 - `wpa_supplicant.conf` (*mandatory for wifi use*): define wifi SSID & password.
 - `configuration.yaml` (*optional*): define configuration for zigbee2mqtt, a default configuration will be applied if not provided.
 - `secret.yaml` (*optional*): define secrets for zigbee2mqtt, random will be generated on first boot if this is not provided.